 If you’re a homeschooler, you’ve probably thought about a lesson planner at least once, asking yourself, "Do I really need one?"
 Even if you’re an unschooler, having a lesson planner can be helpful.
 You may not be planning your lessons, but it might be a good idea to keep track of what you covered on what day.
 This is especially true if you live in a state like Florida that requires you to keep an attendance log as well as a record of learning activities, worksheets, and other progress your child has made.

 I happen to live in Florida, and when I started homeschooling, I decided I wouldn’t need a lesson planner because we were going to unschool.
 However, I quickly realized that because of my state’s laws, I had to keep some type of record of what my daughter was learning.
 I started looking for lesson planners that would fit our type of homeschooling.
 There are a lot of homeschool lesson planners out there.

 As I searched for these planners, our homeschool curriculum evolved, which meant my lesson planning changed as well.
 I finally found the planner that works for me, but there were a lot of deciding factors.
 Choosing a planner is no easy task.

 A Note About Free Lesson Planners

 There are some wonderful free homeschooling planners online, but most of them aren’t “pretty.”
-If looks do not matter to you and all you need is function, then you should be able to find exactly what you need online absolutely free just by searching for “free homeschooling lesson planners” on Google.
+If looks do not matter to you and all you need is functionality, then you should be able to find something absolutely free just by searching for “free homeschooling lesson planners” on Google.